gotbbt14BrittanyGates/wagmi-extended/README.md

 The `useSendTransactionX` hook wraps the transaction-sending functionality from Wagmi with additional features like `receipt` waiting, `logging` control, and `query invalidation` after receipt is successfully fetched.

-Very similar to useContractWrite, see [playground](https://codesandbox.io/p/sandbox/5jr3lg) for example.
+Very similar to useContractWriteX, see [playground](https://codesandbox.io/p/sandbox/5jr3lg) for example.

 ### useTokenX Hook